warner/tahoe-lafs/docs/frontends/CLI.rst

 Node Management
 ===============

-"``tahoe create-node [NODEDIR]``" is the basic make-a-new-node command.
+"``tahoe create-client [NODEDIR]`` creates a client-only node (no storage service).
 It creates a new directory and populates it with files that will allow the "``tahoe start``" command to use it later on.
-This command creates nodes that have client functionality (upload/download files), web API services (controlled by the '[node]web.port' configuration), and storage services (unless ``--no-storage`` is specified).
+This command creates nodes that have client functionality (upload/download files) and web API services (controlled by the '[node]web.port' configuration).

+"``tahoe create-server NODEDIR`` creates a server-only node (in fact these nodes also currently provide client functionality, but this may be removed in the future, and server-only nodes do not usually expose their web.ports, so it typically goes unused).

+"``tahoe create-node [NODEDIR]`` creates a client+server node.

 NODEDIR defaults to ``~/.tahoe/`` , and newly-created nodes default to publishing a web server on port 3456 (limited to the loopback interface, at